The Empty Sea (Into the Realms #2) by Craig Michael Curtis

-Disclaimer: I received this book, from Berkley Publishing Group via Netgalley, in exchange for my honest review.
+Disclaimer: I received a copy from the author in exchange for my honest review.